 Razer Project Linda smartphone-powered laptop

 The smartphone-powered laptop concept has been updated with the Razer Phone, which is an Android-powered device on par with the other flagship smartphones, at least in terms of processing power.
 The laptop shell comes from the company’s 13.3-inch gaming laptop, the Blade Stealth.
 The phone slides neatly into a slot where the touchpad would typically reside.
 The phone provides the computing guts and acts as a touchpad and secondary display.
-The laptop husk provides the bigger screen, obviously, as well as a larger battery, and 200GB of extra storage space.
+The laptop husk provides the bigger screen, obviously, as well as a larger battery, and 200GB of extra storage space, but we are not sure whether this will create the best gaming laptop or an overpriced gimmick.
 Price $1,000